 Harrah's Rincon, Pechanga, Valley View, Viejas

-38 cards are placed in a horizontal "big six" type of wheel.
-Dealer pulls out card where wheel stops.
+38 cards are placed in a horizontal big six type of wheel.
+Dealer pulls out card where the flapper stops.

-La Posta, Golden Acorn, Santa Ysabel, Pechanga, Valley View: No roulette offerred.
+La Posta, Golden Acorn, Santa Ysabel, Pechanga, Valley View

 San Diego Area Roulette House Edge Summary

 Between November 30 and December 1, 2008, I surveyed all 11 casinos in San Diego County for the odds offered in craps, among other things.
 The following table shows my results.